 The Tax Lien Sale is the final step in the effort to collect taxes on real property and mobile homes.
 The following information is offered to answer your questions regarding the sale.
 If you have any additional questions please call us at 970-328-8860.

-Tax Lien Sale Statistics Delinquent Tax List Colorado County Tax Lien Sale Dates
+Tax Lien Sale Statistics Delinquent Tax List Tax Lien Sale Process

 Advertisement of Sale

 The list of taxes available to purchase at the tax lien sale is advertised for three consecutive weeks prior to the sale in the Eagle Valley Enterprise.
 The list will also be available on our website in late September and will be updated weekly.

 The interest rate offered at each year’s tax sale is nine points above the discount rate set on September 1.
 The interest rate you receive on your certificate will remain the same for as long as you hold the certificate.